 Q: I have painted drywall in my home and would like a lime plaster finish.
 How can I achieve this?

 A: There are many ways to achieve a lime plaster finish over painted drywall.
-The first issue to address is who is going to do the work?
+The first issue to address is who is going to do the work.
 If you hire a good plasterer then they should know how to approach this issue.
 Even still, you could enlighten them with new products that they may not know about, that you have discovered in your research.
-If you are a more “do it yourself” kind of person with some trowel experience than you might be surprised what kinds of finishes you can achieve with a little bit of practice on some 12″ x 12″ sample boards.
+If you are a more “do it yourself” kind of person with some trowel experience then you might be surprised what kinds of finishes you can achieve with a little bit of practice on some 12″ x 12″ sample boards.

 How you ultimately approach applying lime plaster over drywall is dependent on three major factors… budget, authenticity, and texture.
 Depending on the budget allocated toward a lime plaster finish, a person can achieve a wide range of finishes.
-The polished mirror finishes often-associated Venetian plaster can but not always be associated with higher costs.
-This is due typically to higher materials cost and higher wage costs because of the skills required to achieve that level of finish.
+The polished mirror finishes often associated with Venetian plaster can but not always be associated with higher costs.
+This is due typically to higher materials costs and higher wage costs because of the skills required to achieve that level of finish.
 Speaking of wage costs it should be noted that ceiling applications are much more labor-intensive, rightfully so, and should probably be left to a professional plasterer.
 A rougher coarser finish can hide slight imperfections in artisanship, thus it typically costs less than other finishes.
 Since we have now linked the relationship between budget and texture to how you can achieve a lime plaster finish over drywall, it is time to move on to authenticity.

 Authenticity refers to the quality of the product.
 Is it lime, acrylic, or a blend?
-Sometimes authenticity does not matter, however; with the ever-increasing customer demand for low or no VOC products, it may play a role in your decision-making.
-There are flexible “lime” plasters that have chemical additions as well as many acrylic based bonding agents available on the market.
+Sometimes authenticity does not matter, however; with the ever-increasing customer demand for low or no-VOC products, it may play a role in your decision-making.
+There are flexible “lime” plasters that have chemical additions as well as many acrylic-based bonding agents available on the market.
 If you want a real lime plaster system on your painted drywall, then LimeWorks.us has a solution for you.

-Because of all the case specific challenges, answers to this FAQ are just a basic overview.
-If you plan to tackle this issue head on, give a call or shoot an email to info@LimeWorks.us.
+Because of all the case-specific challenges, answers to this FAQ are just a basic overview.
+If you plan to tackle this issue head-on, give a call or shoot an email to info@LimeWorks.us.
 We can help you with choosing the proper products and application techniques.